THE REVELATION: THE MEANING OF THE MILLENNIUM

 2. Where are they living?

-While acknowledging that John begins by beholding the souls of the saints, the majority of premillennarians assert that in “the first resurrection,” which allegedly occurs at the Parousia (19:11-21), these saints will “come to life” in their new glorified bodies and live and rule with Christ upon the earth for a literal thousand years (20:5-6).
-However, even some premillennarians disagree.
-These interpreters are honest enough to admit that the text itself says nothing about an earthly reign, and that the commingling of glorified saints with mere natural men upon the earth poses grave difficulties.
-Accordingly, they argue that the saints will reign from heaven, with Christ, during the thousand years.
+While acknowledging that John begins by beholding the souls of the saints, the majority of premillennarians nevertheless assert that in “the first resurrection,” which allegedly occurs at the Parousia (19:11-21), these saints will “come to life” in their new glorified bodies in order to live and rule with Christ upon the earth for a literal thousand years (20:5-6).
+However, on this point some premillennarians disagree.
+Such interpreters are honest enough to admit that the text itself says nothing about an earthly reign, and that the commingling of glorified saints with mere natural men upon the earth poses grave difficulties.
+Accordingly, they argue that the resurrected saints will reign with Christ from heaven during the thousand years.
 However, this view is even more problematic than the first, since the vast majority of OTKP’s, literally interpreted, require Christ and the saints to dwell upon the earth.
 Troubles like these suggest that the root of the problem is the premillennial scheme itself.
 Is there, then, a better solution, built upon a better foundation?

 We conclude, then, that our text itself, along with various parallels in the Revelation and the rest of the NT, confirms that the saints of 20:4-6 are living in heaven during the Era of Proclamation, during the course of Christ’s heavenly mediatorial reign.